RimuEirnarn/secnote/README.md

 And socket file for communicating from client to daemon.

 This is for fun app, may not be great for security reason.

+**THIS APPLICATION IS IN DESIGN PHASE** No real implementation has been added.
+Abstraction has been made.
+Reference exists